hunteke/temoa/README.md

-Running the model with a config file allows the user to (1) use a sqlite database for storing input and output data, (2) create a formatted Excel output file, (3) return the log file produced during model execution, (4) return the lp file utilized by the solver, and (5) to execute modeling- to-generate alternatives (MGA).
+Running the model with a config file allows the user to (1) use a sqlite database for storing input and output data, (2) create a formatted Excel output file, (2) specify the solver to use, (3) return the log file produced during model execution, (4) return the lp file utilized by the solver, and (5) to execute modeling-to-generate alternatives (MGA).
+Note that if you do not have access to a commercial solver, it may be faster run cplex on the NEOS server.
+To do so, simply specify cplex as the solver and uncomment the '--neos' flag.

 **Option 2 (basic):**